-This anthology, contemporary romance, short stories is a paperback edition was published by Kensington Books on 2005 and has 346 pages.
+anthology, contemporary romance, short stories that was published by Kensington Books on 2005 and has 346 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, Out of the Light, and into the Shadows, Bad Boys in Black Tie, Sweet, Burn, Instant Attraction, Instant Gratification, Instant Temptation, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe, Man of My Dreams, Bare It All, Run the Risk, Getting Rowdy, Dash of Peril, No Limits, Fighting Dirty
+Other books by this author which I have reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, Out of the Light, and into the Shadows, Bad Boys in Black Tie, True, Believe, Shatter, Sweet, Burn, Instant Attraction, Instant Gratification, Instant Temptation, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe, Chasing Christmas Eve, Man of My Dreams, Bare It All, Run the Risk, Getting Rowdy, Dash of Peril, No Limits, Fighting Dirty

 Six short stories in this anthology about Christmas Eve romances.